MbalieP/MbalieP/README.md

 ## About Me

 <p align="center">
   Passionate Junior Data Engineer with passion in building scalable data systems and transforming raw data into actionable insights.
-Currently expanding my skills in cloud technologies and
+Currently expanding my skills in cloud
 </p>

 ---